Bill Scott (artist)

 Bill Scott (born 1956 Bryn Mawr, Pennsylvania) is a contemporary abstract painter and printmaker who works and lives in Philadelphia.
-Scott studied painting at the Pennsylvania Academy of the Fine Arts from rom 1974 to 1979, and with the painter Jane Piper (1916–1991).
+Scott studied painting at the Pennsylvania Academy of the Fine Arts from 1974 to 1979, and with the painter Jane Piper (1916–1991).

 In 1980, while living in Paris on a travel prize, he met the American abstract expressionist painter Joan Mitchell (1925–1992).
 In subsequent years he stayed at her home in Vétheuil and painted in her studio.
 After Mitchell died, he wrote an appreciation of her published in Art in America.

 Since 1999 Scott has been making intaglio prints with the C.R.
 Ettinger Studio and in 2004 was awarded a grant from the Independence Foundation in support of his work in color printmaking.
 He has made commissioned etchings for the Print Club of Cleveland and for the Print Center and Fleisher Art Memorial, both in Philadelphia.
 In 2016 an exhibition devoted to his intaglio prints was presented by Philadelphia’s Cerulean Arts Gallery.

 His paintings, pastels, and intaglio prints are in public collections including the British Museum, Cleveland Museum of Art, the Pennsylvania Academy of the Fine Arts, and Woodmere Art Museum.
 In 2017 Rider University organized an exhibition including 22 of his works dating from 1997 to 2017.

 In 1991, in memory of his parents, Scott donated a collection of works on paper by contemporary women artists to Bryn Mawr College.
 Since 2011 he is a board member and chair of the Collections Committee at Woodmere Art Museum in Philadelphia.